karldamus/COMP3005-Project/README.md

 #### Initialize and Insert Data into the Database

 1. Head to http://localhost:3000/db/init to create all the tables
+2. Restart the server
-2. Head to http://localhost:3000/db/insert to insert all the values
+3. Head to http://localhost:3000/db/insert to insert all the values

 ## Common Problems